richelbilderbeek/CppPresentations/algorithms/algorithms1.md

 # std::find

  * A big family: `std::find`, `std::find_if`, `std::find_if_not`, `std::find_first_of`, `std::adjacent_find`, `std::find_end`
- * All return an iterator
+ * All return an iterator to either within the container (where the element is found) or beyond the container (did not find it)

 ```
 const auto iter = std::find_if(